 Until then, an authorized user receives a separate credit card in his or her name, but there may be no need to even use the card.
 Just having it issued can help build credit if the main cardholder is keeping up with their payments.
 As credit builds, it’s smart to monitor credit reports and scores for errors or fraud.
 It might be a good idea to start monitoring credit through a free site like FreeCreditReport.com .

 If a part-time job or summer gig isn’t an option just yet, whether due to age, school work, or other restrictions, there are other options for earning extra cash.
-Any income, however small, could help build good personal finance habits like budgeting and saving.
+One of the benefits of a side hustle is being able to bring in income.
+And any income, however small, could help build good personal finance habits like budgeting and saving.

 For ideas, look to needs in the community, such as assisting older adults with technology, babysitting, tutoring, or lawn care.
 Helping on a moving day, walking dogs, or washing cars are also great ways to step up from a beginner’s lemonade stand.